Vistas after Christmas and Good Cheer before New Year

 - Anyone with COVID-19 symptoms, even if they are extremely mild, or who lives or is in a support bubble with someone showing symptoms, is asked not to attend.
 This is in line with the government’s coronavirus advice.

 (Picture credits: First four images taken by the leader (he's cool with OutdoorLads using them).
-The other images are: Guildford Castle by Len Williams; Pewley Down, Guildford, with 'The Chantries' in background by Keith Rose; Inside St Martin, Blackheath (7) by Basher Eyre; North Side of Tangley Hill by Colin Smith; Coppicing on Chinthurst Hill by Colin Smith; Chinthurst Hill Folly by Colin Smith; Shalford Mill by Des Blenkinsopp; Approaching St Mary, Shalford on the A281 by Basher Eyre; Guildford - St Catherine's Chapel by Colin Smith.
-The third party images are licensed for use under Creative Commons CC BY-SA 2.0.)
+The other images are: Guildford Castle by Len Williams; Pewley Down, Guildford, with 'The Chantries' in background by Keith Rose; Inside St Martin, Blackheath (7) by Basher Eyre; North Side of Tangley Hill by Colin Smith; Coppicing on Chinthurst Hill by Colin Smith; Chinthurst Hill Folly by Colin Smith; Shalford Mill by Des Blenkinsopp; Approaching St Mary, Shalford on the A281 by Basher Eyre; The Street, Wonersh by Colin Smith.
+The third party images are copyrighted but are above credited to their copyright holders and are licensed for further reuse under Creative Commons Attribution-ShareAlike 2.0 Generic (CC BY-SA 2.0).)

 What to bring